 Want to make money?
 We've picked out some dead easy ways to earn a bit of extra cash in your spare time.

 There are plenty of quick and easy ways to make money without having to sell the house.
 Here's our round up of the best.

 Switch your bank

 A host of banks will pay you to take out one of their bank accounts.

-For example, Clydesdale and Yorkshire Bank will pay you £250 to switch, HSBC will give you £150 if you switch to its HSBC Advance or HSBC Premier account.
-Alternatively, First Direct will pay you £100 if you join, and a further £100 if you decide to leave after a year.
+For example, Clydesdale and Yorkshire Bank will pay you £250 to switch, HSBC will give you £150 if you switch to its HSBC Advance or HSBC Premier account, while First Direct will pay you £100 if you join, and a further £100 if you decide to leave after a year.

 Use a cashback website

 If you shop via one of their tracked links, you’ll get a percentage of what you spend back in the form of cashback.
 It’s essentially free money!

 Read our guide to the top cashback websites for more on how they work.